tetratelabs/istio-distro.io/content/en/istio-tutorials/aws-cloudmap-integration/_index.md

 draft: false
 ---

-This tutorial describes how you can integrate [AWS Cloud Map](https://aws.amazon.com/cloud-map/) with you Istio mesh.
+This tutorial describes how you integrate [AWS Cloud Map](https://aws.amazon.com/cloud-map/) with your Istio mesh.

 ## Overview